BedrockStreaming/eslint-tools/packages/eslint-config-jest/README.md

 # `@bedrockstreaming/eslint-config-jest`

 Based on [eslint-plugin-jest](https://github.com/jest-community/eslint-plugin-jest) list of rule with some adaptations base on codestyle at Bedrockstreaming.
+This plugin also includes default rules from [eslint-plugin-testing-library](https://github.com/testing-library/eslint-plugin-testing-library).
 Only a subset of rules are selected.
 Check [configuration file](./index.js) to understand which rule is disabled and why.